crashoverride777/swifty-ads/README.md

 # When you submit your app to Apple

 When you submit your app to Apple on iTunes connect do not forget to select YES for "Does your app use an advertising identifier", otherwise it will get rejected.
+If you use reward videos you should also select the 3rd point.

 # Final Info